 Phnom Kulen National Park

 The Kbal Spean River is also known as the Sahasralinga River (River of one thousand lingas) because one thousand lingas are carved on its bed.
 A 16th-century pagoda named Preah Ang Thom is located on the way to Phnom Kulen.
 It is famous for the statue of Sleeping Buddha.
 The Banteay Srei Temple is on the way to the Kulen mountains.

-Capital of Cambodia and home to the National Museum of Cambodia, which houses cultural treasures of Cambodia.
+Phenom Penh is capital of Cambodia and home to the National Museum of Cambodia, which houses cultural treasures of Cambodia.

 The cultural influence of India is very deep in Cambodia.
 Hinduism arrived in Cambodia sometime in the first century CE.
 Buddhism arrived much later.

 The earliest record of Indian influence came from the Chinese historical texts, the rulers of the Kingdom of Funan worshiped Vishnu and Shiva.

 The early accounts of Cambodian history originate from the Chinese historical texts, which include reports from travelers, traders, and diplomats who traveled to the region around the Mekong Delta.